MCloudinC/gcp-rhel-license-explorer-web/README.md

 ---

 **Note**: This web tool maintains full compatibility with the functionality of the original CLI-based GCP RHEL License Explorer while providing an enhanced user experience through modern web technologies.

+**** NOTE ****

+You will need alpha access to the API for this to work, also..... it could break stuff, so be gental

+Lastly for anyone who forks this or picks this up....
+DO NOT JUST ENABLE the cli-ssh function

+I commented it out because its incredibly dangerous if you don't know what you are doing, and its very unfinished.